TheAmericanMaker/Work_Order_PDF_Splitter/README.md

 To use on windows without needing python installed you can use pyinstaller to generate an executable.
 The command is below.
-Or you can try the .exe I've generated.
-Heres the link.

 pyinstaller --onefile --noconsole Work_Order_PDF_Splitter_V1.py